AudienceSecondary school, Tertiary

 Further frog investigation

 As a class, discuss the frogs they heard during the field trip.
 Do some further research about these frogs by looking at the online factsheets of frogs for any species that were heard and validated by the experts.
-Each group could present their field trip and additional facts about their frogs as a Powerpoint show to the rest of the class.

 Visit the FrogID website